 Students who hold a bachelor’s degree or higher, and are looking for an applied business analytics program to learn how to harness data and make data-driven business decisions, might consider the Graduate Certificate in Business Analytics available from BCIT’s School of Business.

-Courses were developed and delivered by: Diana Gerrard, Joanne Atha, Andrew McConnell, Takashi Nakamura, Benjamin Yu, Frank Wegener, Glen Elliott, Alex Volkov, Pat MacGee, Hessam Teimouri, Dean Palmer, Donabel Santos, Roland Santos, Gordon Hamilton, Steve Overland, and Farshad Abasi.
+ADAC course development was directed by Kevin Cudihee and delivered by: Diana Gerrard, Joanne Atha, Andrew McConnell, Takashi Nakamura, Vahid Dabbaghian, Benjamin Yu, Frank Wegener, Ed Rubuliak, Glen Elliott, Alex Volkov, Ashok Pamu, Pat MacGee, Lei Zhang, Ahmad Chamy, Wouter De Raeve, Donabel Santos, Gordon Hamilton, Steve Overland, Farshad Abasi, and Karim Lalji.

-Elective courses were developed by Arron Ferguson, Andre Coetzee, Cathy Michitsch, Marin Kostadinovic, Kirk Mitchel and Shan Satoglu.
+Elective courses were developed by Andre Coetzee, Cathy Michitsch, Marin Kostadinovic, Kirk Mitchel and Shan Satoglu.

 This credential was approved by the Computer Systems Technology, CST Curriculum Committee and School of Computing an Academic Studies Quality Committee, SQC.

-Students who require a minimum course load to retain eligibility for financial aid or international student status have no guarantees that all or any Part-time Studies (PTS) courses will be available in any given term.
+Students who require a minimum course load to retain eligibility for financial aid or international student status have no guarantees that all or any Flexible Learning courses will be available in any given term.

 Questions or comments?